 Don’t forget to focus on the basics

-It’s all well and good predicting the most important types of marketing for 2023, but if we haven’t got a handle on the basics, nothing else will matter.
+It’s all well and good predicting the most important marketing trends for 2023, but if we haven’t got a handle on the basics, nothing else will matter.

 Before setting out to generate copious amounts of new UGC and planning out 10 new influencer campaigns, take stock of what you’re already doing and make sure you’re doing it well.